geraldonovais/setupvps/README.md

 # setupvps
-Script to install Docker, Git, Git LFS on your VPS
+Script to install Docker, Git, Git LFS, generate SSH keys and create your project folder in your virtual private server (VPS)

 ## Requirements